judydu/SpotifyReviewSentimentAnalysis/README.md

 **Opportunities:**

 (1) Perform aspect-based sentiment analysis to understand what users specifically like and dislike about the app.
-This can be done by identify aspects, such as music selection and ads, and or leveraging other techniques such as topic modeling
+This can be done by identifying aspects, such as music selection and ads, and or leveraging other techniques such as topic modeling